mikeblackstock/Scores/README.md

   <img alt="Chamber Guitarists Logo" src="common/chamberguitar.png">
 </p>
 <p>
-<i>The Chamber Guitar</i> is anthology of scores for classical music ensembles
+<i>The Chamber Guitar</i> is an anthology of scores for classical music ensembles
 that contain at least one guitar part.
 It is an eternal work-in-progress.
 </p>
 <p>